adyen-examples/adyen-node-online-payments/3ds2-example/backend/README.md

-## Backend for Payment Authentication Intergration Examples
+## Backend for Payment Authentication Integration Examples

 ### Please note these apps are not intended to be production-ready, these apps are for demonstrative purposes to show how to integrate with Adyen payments for 3DS2 Authentication fullstack solution.